 To solve the issue, you need to allocate more space for MySQL.

-For all Starter plan environments and Pro plan Integration environment, this is done in the
+For all Starter architecture and Pro architecture Integration environments, this is done in the

 .magento/services.yaml file, by increasing the